rekha-balan/azure-docs-test2-pr.nl-NL/articles/expressroute/expressroute-prerequisites.md

 [!INCLUDE [expressroute-office365-include](../../includes/expressroute-office365-include.md)]

 ## <a name="azure-account"></a>Azure account
 * A valid and active Microsoft Azure account.
 This account is required to set up the ExpressRoute circuit.
 ExpressRoute circuits are resources within Azure subscriptions.
-An Azure subscription is a requirement even if connectivity is limited to non-Azure Microsoft cloud services, such as Office 365 services and CRM online.
+An Azure subscription is a requirement even if connectivity is limited to non-Azure Microsoft cloud services, such as Office 365 services and Dynamics 365.
 * An active Office 365 subscription (if using Office 365 services).
 For more information, see the [Office 365 specific requirements](#office-365-specific-requirements) section of this article.

 ## <a name="connectivity-provider"></a>Connectivity provider

 * You can work with an [ExpressRoute connectivity partner](expressroute-locations.md#partners) to connect to the Microsoft cloud.
 You can set up a connection between your on-premises network and Microsoft in [three ways](expressroute-introduction.md).
-* If your provider is not an ExpressRoute connectivity partner, you can still connect to the Microsoft cloud through a [cloud exchange provider](expressroute-locations.md#c1partners).
+* If your provider is not an ExpressRoute connectivity partner, you can still connect to the Microsoft cloud through a [cloud exchange provider](expressroute-locations.md#connectivity-through-exchange-providers).

 ## <a name="network-requirements"></a>Network requirements
 * **Redundant connectivity**: there is no redundancy requirement on physical connectivity between you and your provider.
 Microsoft does require redundant BGP sessions to be set up between Microsoft’s routers and the peering routers, even when you have just [one physical connection to a cloud exchange](expressroute-faqs.md#onep2plink).